How to Stay Warm Outside in Winter

 My whole life, I took a walk when I felt stuck.

-When I didn’t know how to shape my future in my early twenties, I flew to Nepal with minimal preparationMe as a cartoon walking in the woods and absolutely no hike training and went trekking in the Himalaya for nearly 3 months.
+When I didn’t know how to shape my future in my early twenties, I flew to Nepal with minimal preparationMe as a cartoon walking in the woods and absolutely no hike training and went trekking in the Himalayas for nearly 3 months.
 Quite drastic, looking back.
 But it worked out that first time, and it did again all the other times that I put my hiking shoes on and just started to walk.

-Then Covid-19 came and hitted me hard.
+Then Covid-19 came and hit me hard.

-Because of Long-Covid I couldn’t hike for months.
+Because of Long-Covid, I couldn’t hike for months.

-Walking the stairs to my appartment got me completely out of breath, grocery shopping was too much effort, I was exhausted all the time, suffered from brain fog and headaches, my muscles felt sore and weak, and to make matters worse I developed serious edema, so walking became very painful.
+Walking the stairs to my apartment got me completely out of breath, grocery shopping was too much effort, I was exhausted all the time, suffered from brain fog and headaches, my muscles felt sore and weak, and to make matters worse I developed serious edema, so walking became very painful.

-With fascia therapy, energy management and a healthy and clean food regime, I slowly got over my long-covid symptoms.
+With fascia therapy, energy management, and a healthy and clean food regime, I slowly got over my long-covid symptoms.
 But my stamina and fitness still were nowhere to be found.
 Then, one day, I just had enough.
-At the beginning of october 2021, I made a vow to myself:
+At the beginning of October 2021, I made a vow to myself:

 I am getting my vitality back, by hiking!